-Severe thunderstorm risk increases late Sunday; tornado watch issued
+Severe thunderstorm risk increases late Sunday; Tornado Watch issued

-Several parts of the viewing area are under Tornado Watch until 8 p.m.
+Several parts of the viewing area are under Tornado Watch until 5 a.m. on Monday.
 Click here for a list of counties.

-A tornado watch has been issued for much of central North Carolina until 8:00pm. pic.twitter.com/b9mvOMTZc2— Brittany Bell (@BrittanyABC11) April 14, 2019
+The severe threat continues.
+A new tornado watch is in effect for the Triangle and portions of the Sandhills until 5am.
+Make sure to download our ABC11 weather app so you can get alerts as storms move through overnight. pic.twitter.com/pv4lY1DBpr— Brittany Bell (@BrittanyABC11) April 15, 2019

-Risk for severe weather elevated this afternoon and evening.
-Main threat will be straight-line winds.
-Estimated time for greatest risk will be mid to late evening. pic.twitter.com/7iPrZG2xEW— Steve Stewart (@StewartABC11) April 14, 2019

 Flood warnings are in effect for certain areas of Johnston, Chatham, Cumberland, Orange and Durham counties.